jalamani/SuiteCRM/NGSCMSAccessMigration.md

     exampledb;
     ```

 ## VBA Script to export MS-Access image attachments.
-Execute with Immediate window with desired directory as parameter
+Execute with Immediate window with desired directory(/upload) as parameter
 ```
 Public Function SaveAttachmentsTest2(strPath As String, Optional strPattern As String = "*.*") As Long Dim dbs As DAO.Database